Malaysia Airlines Flight 370: Response by air traffic control

 At 03:30, Malaysia Airlines' operations centre informed Kuala Lumpur ACC that the locations it had provided earlier were "based on flight projection and not reliable for aircraft positioning."
-Over the next hour, Kuala Lumpur ACC contacted Ho Chi Minh ACC asking whether they had signaled Chinese air traffic control.
+Over the next hour, Kuala Lumpur ACC contacted Ho Chi Minh ACC, asking whether they had signalled Chinese air traffic control.
 At 05:09, Singapore ACC was queried for information about Flight 370.
 At 05:20, an undisclosed official contacted Kuala Lumpur ACC requesting information about Flight 370; he opined that, based on known information, "MH370 never left Malaysian airspace."

 The watch supervisor at Kuala Lumpur ACC activated the Kuala Lumpur Aeronautical Rescue Coordination Centre (ARCC) at 05:30, more than four hours after communication was lost with Flight 370.
 The ARCC is a command post at an Area Control Centre that coordinates search-and-rescue activities when an aircraft is lost.